-The city of Bath has a museum dedicated to Jane Austen (with a gift shop), the historic Roman baths which gave the town its name, the magnificent Royal Crescent and, of course, several of the most fabulous bookstores in the country.
+The city of Bath has a museum dedicated to Jane Austen (with a gift shop and tearoom), the historic Roman baths which gave the town its name, the magnificent Royal Crescent and, of course, several of the most fabulous bookshops in the country.

-Mr B’s Emporium of Reading Delights
+1) Mr B’s Emporium of Reading Delights

 There are three floors: the ground floor, which has the newest stock and most of the fiction, as well as delightful window displays and the friendliest staff.

 The store also offers something very special.
 For £80 you can buy yourself or a loved one a ‘Book Spa’.
-This includes a visit to the store where you’ll be treated to some bibliotherapy: a member of the store will sit down with you and chat about your favourite books, listen to your tastes, and return with a stack of books tailored to your tastes.
+This includes a visit to the bookshop where you’ll be treated to some bibliotherapy: a member of the store will sit down with you and chat about your favourite books, listen to your tastes, and return with a stack of books tailored to your tastes.

 Mr B’s Emporium of Reading Delights is located in the town centre, just off from the main street, around the corner from the aforementioned Jane Austen Centre, and a few doors down from an excellent pub with an excellent name: The Raven.

 Website | Address: 14-15, John St, Bath BA1 2JL, United Kingdom

-Topping & Co
+2) Topping & Co, Bath

 It’s very easy to while away an hour on a quiet day chatting with the staff about your favourite indie publishers and Latin American authors, as we have done in the past.

 The shop is a beautiful display of traditional ladders that are lifted straight out of Beauty and the Beast.
 And you can actually use them to help you to reach up to those top shelves, with the shop stretching back as far as the eye can see.

 The books themselves are separated into specific and useful sections, which is always appreciated and, despite it being a relatively small shop, I have never not found what I’ve been looking for, including special editions of specific titles.

 Tucked in amongst the normal books, you’ll find these gems everywhere and they’re rarely more expensive than their unsigned counterparts.

 Topping & Co. also host literary events throughout the year so it’s well worth keeping an eye on their website.
 They have other branches in the UK, including in the historic city of Ely.

 Read More: Visit Hay-on-Wye – the UK’s Beloved Booktown.

-Bath Old Books
+4) Bath Old Books